nasa-jpl/captoolkit/README.md

     readatl06.py -n 4 *.h5

-To see the imput arguments of each program run:
+To see the input arguments of each program run:

     program.py -h